ADA Accessible Bus Stop Dashboard:

 - Redwood Road (North Temple to 600 North)

-The map below illustrates where the proposed new Westside routes would start running in fall 2022 after the new bus stops are in place.
+The map below illustrates where the new Westside routes began running in fall 2022.
 This new high-quality service is part of Salt Lake City’s Frequent Transit Network (FTN) bus routes—designed to provide faster connections and direct east-west service to destinations and employment centers like the University of Utah, Downtown SLC, and better connect to the regional transit system.

 With the new bus routes in place, there is an opportunity to adjust the existing bus routes that currently circulate in SLC’s Westside neighborhoods.
-Salt Lake City is excited to be launching UTA On Demand rides powered by Via on SLC’s Westside!
-This new service will be in SLC's Westside neighborhoods in December 2021.
-Later in 2022, Routes 519 and 919 could be permanently replaced with UTA On Demand service.
+Salt Lake City launched UTA On Demand rides powered by Via on SLC’s Westside!
+This new service is in SLC's Westside neighborhoods as of December 2021.
 Visit rideuta.com/OnDemand for more information and to provide your input.

 The Frequent Transit Network is a collaboration with Salt Lake City, find out more: